 LONDON MUCK AND ICE, ICE, BABY

 Digging your way to Hobbit Land?
 Apparently in central London, the rich and mighty are.
 They’re called Iceberg homes.
-The name Iceberg refers to the actual ocean iceberg—a lot more is lurking beneath the surface.
-What one views above ground is only the tip of a very larger whole.
-In Kensington, Dorset, Chelsea, Belgravia, and Cheshire, the wealthy mud people are digging deep within their Neo-Georgian homes adding as many as 3-4 levels.
-Forget the old adage what goes up must come down.
+The name refers to the type of iceberg one would find in an ocean.
+What one views above ground is only the tip of a very larger whole—a lot more is lurking beneath the surface.
+In Kensington, Dorset, Chelsea, Belgravia, and Cheshire, the wealthy mud people are digging deep into their Neo-Georgian homes, adding as many as three or four underground levels.
+Forget the old adage 'what goes up must come down'.
 The wealthy are expanding their empires to the fires down below.
-It’s the new must have accessory, better than any Chanel brooch.
+It’s the new must-have accessory, better than any Chanel brooch.
 Need an underground floor to house your vintage Ferrari’s?
 Can do!
-These dugout fortifications include private movie theatres, pools, underground discos, servant’s quarters and dog and people spas.
+These dugout fortifications can include private movie theatres, pools, underground discos, servant’s quarters and a spa.
 Some icebergs even have waterfalls!
 Yes, the super-wealthy are truly downwardly mobile.

 Ten years ago, there were only sixty-four planning applications for basement extensions.
-Today the applications for building well exceed 1,000.
+Today the applications for building are well in excess of 1,000.

-There are, justifiably so, many critics of this architectural movement.
-Joan Collins, the celebrity actress, is one of many who are deeply concerned about what the construction is doing to the environment and how iceberging is structurally damaging other homes.
-So bad is this iceberg digging, it’s causing nearby homes to sink so that door frames are shifting and people cannot literally get out of their homes and flats.
-The streets are littered with construction rubble and armies of trucks taking away mud tonnage to God knows where.
-Some streets are obstructed for two years and counting.
+There have been many critics of this architectural movement.
+Famous actress Joan Collins is one of many who is deeply concerned about what the underground construction is doing to the environment and how 'iceberging' is structurally damaging other homes.
+So bad is this iceberg digging, it has caused nearby homes to sink so that door frames are shifting and people literally cannot exit their homes and flats.
+The streets are left littered with construction rubble and armies of trucks taking away tons of mud and dirt.
+Some streets become obstructed for extended periods of time.
 Could we be seeing this stateside?
 With city and town restrictions forbidding building upward, this could soon be a phenomenon.
 It happened in Redmond, Washington.
 The Microsoft Office Campus Headquarters iceberged their company parking lots.
 You rarely see a car on that site.